 9. Don’t Stand in Lines

 Italians avoid lines as much as possible.
-So whether you’re boarding a plane, ordering food at a fast-food joint, or waiting to get movie tickets, be prepared that those lines will somehow resemble a mob.
+So whether you’re boarding a plane, ordering food at a fast-food joint, or waiting to get movie tickets, be prepared that those lines will more resemble a mob than a queue.

 While it might seem weird for foreigners, this is just a regular occurrence in Italy.
-So make the most of it and wiggle your way in the crowd.
-A lot of people will rarely get angry, because most of the time, they’ll also struggle to cut in the queue.
+So make the most of it and wiggle your way into the crowd.
+It’s rare that anyone will get angry at you for “cutting the line” because most of the time, they’ll also be struggling to get to the front.

 About the Author – Geraldine Mills is a self-confessed wanderlust from the land down under, Australia!
 She funds her adventures by working as a travel writer.
 She loves sharing the allure of backpacking and being one with nature.
 Visit this website to check out her other published articles.